latchset/jose/doc/ronn/jose-jws-fmt.1.md

 ## OVERVIEW

-The `jose jwe fmt` command converts a JWS into alternative serialization formats.
+The `jose jws fmt` command converts a JWS into alternative serialization formats.
 For example, it can:

 1. Attach payload to a detached JWS.